 It is the provider's responsibility to inform clients regarding their right to file a grievance or an appeal to express dissatisfaction with MHP services without negative consequences of any kind.
-Providers are required by Title 9 to post Grievance and Appeal posters (in English and the State DHCS designated threshold languages which are Spanish, Vietnamese, Arabic, Tagalog, Farsi, Dari, Korean, Somali, and Chinese for San Diego County) in a visible area to ensure clients are advised of their rights.
-Title 9 requires brochures, grievance forms and pre-addressed/stamped envelopes are easily accessible to both clients and provider staff in the threshold languages without the need of a verbal or written request by the client.
-Copies of the Grievance and Appeal posters and brochures may be obtained completing the Beneficiary Materials Order form available at www.optumsandiego.com and sending the request form to QIMatters.hhsa@sdcounty.ca.gov or fax (619) 236-1953.
+Providers are required by Title 9 to post Grievance and Appeal posters (in English and the designated threshold languages which are Spanish, Vietnamese, Arabic, Tagalog, Persian, Korean, Somali, and Chinese for San Diego County) in a visible area to ensure clients are advised of their rights.
+Title 9 requires brochures, grievance forms and preaddressed/stamped envelopes are easily accessible to both clients and provider staff in the threshold languages without the need of a verbal or written request by the client.
+Copies of the Grievance and Appeal posters and brochures may be obtained completing the Beneficiary Materials Order form available at www.optumsandiego.com - Beneficiary Tab or direct link MHP and DMC-ODS Beneficiary Materials Order Form

-Clients may file an appeal of an action taken by the Mental Health Plan (MHP) such as any of the following:
+Clients may file an appeal of an action taken by the Behavioral Health Plan (BHP) such as any of the following: